 This is the best lactation bars recipe!
 They are so easy to make and are made with ingredients that can help increase milk supply including almonds, oatmeal, flax seeds, and sesame seeds.
-They are made without brewer's yeast so these bars are gluten free and they are kid approved too!
+They are made without brewer's yeast so these bars are gluten-free and perfect for new moms!

 Why you will love this recipe: